Saturday, August 4, 2018

 Species easily confused with: Tetrathemis platyptera

-It is very similar in appearance to its more common cousin but there are subtle differences.
-The easy way to separate them is through the almost clear (or hyaline) wings as well as the reduced size of the markings on the abdomen.
+It is very similar in appearance to its common cousin but there are subtle differences.
+The easy way to separate them is through the almost clear (or hyaline) wings as well as the reduced size of the markings on the abdomen of the Elf.
+Since then, I have managed to spot a female in Phuket and also a small number of males at a swampy pond in Narathiwat... though they were a bugger to get anywhere near.

 Species easily confused with: Lyriothemis sp.; Lyriothemis sp.
 2

 Well, I had seen this species on numerous occasions... or so I thought.
 I have come across a number of similar-looking red Lyriothemis species.
-However, I recently saw the true form of Lyriothemis elegantissima.
+However, I recently saw the true form of Lyriothemis elegantissima, commonly known as the Forest Chaser.
 In fact, I think I only saw it because the more common Lyriothemis species (yet to be described) was absent.
 Maybe I have noticed it before but overlooked it!
 Similar to the others in many ways but it has heavy black markings on the thorax and on the end segments of the abdomen.
 The key, however, seems to be the genitalia.
 It is possible that the other two Lyriothemis species are, in fact, the same species but they are most certainly not L. elegantissima!
 It seems to prefer heaily tree-lined swampy areas.
-Though I only managed to get records shots of it, I know it resides at Phu Khieo now and will most certainly return in better weather next year and hope to get improvement shots These were taken from a good distance in gloomy conditions with a 400mm lens so I am actually quite happy with them!
+Though I only managed to get records shots of it.
+I returned the following week and managed to get much better shots of the male in the gloom and I have since captured excellent photos of the female.

 Thursday, August 2, 2018